PHryshyn/Learning/README.md

-Learning
+Employee
 ========

-Learning project (Spring, Hibernate)
+Employee project by using Spring, Hibernate